 4. MAM Easy Start Anti-Colic — Best Self-Sterilizing

 The MAM Easy Start has a feature that no other bottle on this list can match: built-in self-sterilizing.
-Just add about 1.5 tablespoons of water to the disassembled bottle base, reassemble, and microwave for 3 minutes.
+Just add 20ml of water (about 4 teaspoons) to the disassembled bottle base, reassemble, and microwave for 3 minutes.
 Done — no separate sterilizer needed.
 For travel or visits to grandma’s house, this is incredibly convenient.

 But it’s not just a party trick.
 The vented base design is clinically shown to reduce colic symptoms in 80% of babies by preventing air bubbles from forming in the milk.
-The SkinSoft silicone nipple has a unique flat shape that mimics the breast during feeding — and 94% of babies accept it, based on MAM’s testing with over 1,800 babies (that’s a lot of tiny critics).
+The SkinSoft silicone nipple has a unique flat shape that mimics the breast during feeding — and 94% of babies accept it, based on MAM’s market research with 1,643 babies (2009-2022).

-MAM offers five nipple sizes (Size 0 through Size X), and all MAM nipples are interchangeable across every MAM bottle and trainer cup — so one system truly grows with your baby.
+MAM offers five flow stages (Extra Slow, Slow, Medium, Fast, Extra Fast), and all MAM nipples are interchangeable across every MAM bottle and trainer cup — so one system truly grows with your baby.
 The bottles are made in Europe and meet both American and European safety standards.

 • Self-sterilizing in 3 minutes — no extra gear